AI @ Phillips 66

 2023 Q3

-Alex Berry from Phillips 66 Humber refinery highlighted AI's potential to accelerate pressure equipment design, indicating early-stage adoption of AI in engineering processes.
+Alex Berry from Phillips 66 Humber refinery expressed anticipation for AI accelerating pressure equipment design, marking early public interest in AI applications within engineering operations.